 • Sales growth and tax laws.

 Try to choose two data sets that already have a positive or negative relationship.
-That said, this type of chart can also make it easier to see data that falls outside of normal patterns.
+That said, I would also add that this type of chart makes it easier to see data that falls outside of normal patterns.

 Design Best Practices for Scatter Plots